Ram-BRS/click-and-drag/Readme.md

 # Click and Drag

 ###### Purpose:
-    Click and drag the cards functionality using JS
+    Click and drag the card's functionality using JS

 #### Dear Students, Check out the live app [here](https://ram-brs.github.io/click-and-drag/).